eProsima/Integration-Service-docs/docs/api_reference/ros1_sh/api_is_ros1_sh.rst

 ROS 1 System Handle
 -------------------

-This section presents the API provided by *Integration Service* :code:`is-ros1` library.
+This section presents the API provided by the *Integration Service* :code:`is-ros1` library.

 .. toctree::
    :maxdepth: 1